 Twenty-nine wood bison are reintroduced to the Hay-Zama area from Elk Island National Park.

-Provincial Health Minister J. D. Henderson notes that conservationists are calling for a shutdown of the oil industry in the Rainbow-Zama Lake oilfield, “belatedly recognized as a primary staging route for migratory ducks and geese.”
-He says that the increasing wave of concern for pollution has seen more fiction than fact presented through the news media, which tends to sensationalize issues.
-He contends that Alberta’s record in pollution control and environmental conservation is second to none in North America (Calgary Herald).
+The provincial Health Minister notes that conservationists are calling for a shutdown of the oil industry in the Rainbow-Zama Lake oilfield, “belatedly recognized as a primary staging route for migratory ducks and geese.”
+He states that the increasing wave of concern for pollution has seen more fiction than fact presented through the news media, which tends to sensationalize issues.
+He contends that Alberta’s record in pollution control and environmental conservation is second to none in North America.

 The Hay-Zama wetland complex becomes a focus for the oil and gas industry and offshore developments of these reserves are pursued within the complex.